Best TV shows to watch on Amazon Prime Video UK (December 2020)

 If you like The Boys, check out Prime Rewind: Inside The Boys

 Aisha Tyler hosts this behind-the-scenes show dissecting all the action from The Boys.
 A new episode will be released to coincide with each instalment of season two, featuring interviews with the cast and crew.
 Four episodes are available to stream right now, including a premiere recapping all the memorable moments from season one.
-Watch on Amazon Prime Video
+Watch Prime Rewind: Inside The Boys on Amazon Prime Video

 Stargirl